tylim88/VS-Code-Folder-HIde/README.md

 ![remove hidden folder or file glob pattern from workspace settings](https://raw.githubusercontent.com/tylim88/VS-Code-Folder-HIde/main/img/settings.png)

-Tested on Window.
-If you are MacOs or Linux user and the extension is not working properly, please open an issue on Github.
+Tested on Window and Mac.
+If you are Linux user and the extension is not working properly, please open an issue on Github.

 Support VS Code Insider.